Echoes in multi-ALP scenarios: The multiple ALP scenario

 \subsection{Coherent scenario for general distributions}

 The most general equation we can write down is,

+Note that $\vec{\mathcal{P}}_{kp}$ carries no index - the basic kinematic and optical features of the echo process are unaffected.
+The wave still has polarisation perpendicular to the initial photon.
 Let us now assume that we have $N$ ALPs with distinct masses and couplings all distributed according to some distribution functions, $p(m_a)$ and $\tilde{p}(g_{a\gamma\gamma})$, respectively.
-We assume that each of the ALP masses and coupling strengths are distributed according to these function in the intervals $[m_a^L, m_a^M]$ and $[g_{a\gamma\gamma}^L, g_{a\gamma\gamma}^M]$, respectively.
+We assume that each of the ALP masses and coupling strengths are distributed according to these function in the intervals $[m_L, m_M]$ and $[g_{a\gamma\gamma}^L, g_{a\gamma\gamma}^M]$, respectively.
 Further, we assume that the distribution functions are normalized and independent of each other, i.e., the joint probability distribution is separable,

 With these assumptions, our masses and coupling strengths become akin to two independent sets of identically distributed random variables.
 As described in appendix \ref{A3}, in the large $N$ limit, by the Law of Large Numbers, this goes to,